VENUS OPTICS LAOWA 12MM F/2.8 ZERO-D IN-DEPTH REVIEW

 For my Fine Art Landscape work, I find ultra-wide-angle lenses to be wonderful creative tools because of the different “view of the world” they provide: see in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review my thoughts about this relatively new and promising addition to the ultra-wide pool, and about its place in a Fine Art Landscape photographer’s bag!

-Laowa is a relatively new name in the photography arena having just been established in 2013.
-This Chinese manufacturer portfolio of lenses is still small, but already very interesting: as they say on their website, their “mission is to design and create our own portfolio of photographic lenses that are truly unique, practical and affordable”.
+Laowa is a relatively new name in the photography arena, having just been established in 2013.
+This Chinese manufacturer’s portfolio of lenses is still small, but already very interesting.
+As they say on their website, their mission is “to design and create our own portfolio of photographic lenses that are truly unique, practical and affordable”.

-Disclaimer: I am not related to Venus Optics / Laowa in any way.
-I am a professional photographer looking for the best equipment for my work, I buy all my gear with my hard-earned cash and I don’t get paid by anyone to write articles for my blog.
+Disclaimer: At the time of writing, I am not related to Venus Optics / Laowa in any way.
+As well, at the time of writing I am a Leica Ambassador.
+That said, I am a professional photographer looking for the best equipment for my work, I buy all my gear with my hard-earned cash and I don’t get paid by anyone to write articles for my blog.

 Once more, I’d like to thank the great guys at NEWOLDCAMERA in Milan for their great service in getting this lens to me.
-Disclaimer: I have no business ties with NewOldCamera, I am just a very happy customer for about a decade now.
+Disclaimer: At the time of writing, I am not affiliated with NewOldCamera in any way.

 Let’s get started now and see in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review if it delivers!